Joy Davidman: Life with C. S. Lewis

 Davidman first met Lewis in August 1952 when she made a trip to the United Kingdom.
 She planned to finish her book on the Ten Commandments, which showed influences of Lewis's style of apologetics.
 After several lunch meetings and walks accompanying Lewis and Davidman, Lewis's brother, Warren Lewis, wrote in his diary that "a rapid friendship" had developed between his younger brother and Davidman, whom he described as "a Christian convert of Jewish race, medium height, good figure, horn rimmed specs, quite extraordinarily uninhibited."
 She spent Christmas and a fortnight at The Kilns with the brothers.
 Though Davidman was deeply in love with Lewis, there was no reciprocation on his side.

 She returned home in January 1953, having received a letter from Gresham that he and her cousin were having an affair and he wanted a divorce.
 Her cousin Renée Rodriguez had moved into the Gresham home and was keeping house for the family while she was away.
 Davidman intended to try to save the marriage, but she agreed to a divorce after a violent encounter with Gresham, who had resumed drinking.
 He married Rodriguez when the divorce became final in August 1954.

 Confessing to be a "complete Anglomaniac", Davidman returned to England with her sons in November 1953.
 Cynthia Haven speculates that the activities of HUAC might have been a factor in her decision to emigrate and not return, given her political affiliations in the past.
 Davidman found a flat in London and enrolled David and Douglas at Dane Court Preparatory School, but she soon ran into financial difficulties when Gresham stopped sending money for support.
 Lewis paid the school fees and found Davidman and her sons a house in Oxford close to The Kilns.
 Lewis originally regarded her only as an agreeable intellectual companion and personal friend.
-Warren Lewis wrote: "For Jack the attraction was at first undoubtedly intellectual.
+Warren Lewis wrote: "For Jack (C. S. Lewis) the attraction was at first undoubtedly intellectual.
 Joy was the only woman whom he had met... who had a brain which matched his own in suppleness, in width of interest, and in analytical grasp, and above all in humour and a sense of fun."